dangh2809/Database-project/README.md

-A web application that manange events on university website
+A web application that manage events on university website